php-ru/symfony-docs-ru/best_practices/business-logic.rst

 .. tip::

-    If you're more advanced, you can of course store them under your own namespace in ``src/``.
+    If you're more advanced, you can store them under your own namespace in ``src/``.

 Doctrine Mapping Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~